1293-1299 Gold Coast Highway, Palm Beach QLD 4221

 Absolutely disgusting Developments that will eventually destroy our tourism industry as holiday makers flock to Northern NSW and Noosa to escape the CONCRETE CANYON our Council are creating against the wishes of the Community.

-8. Karen Rowles commented
+Karen Rowles

 These Developments that are DRASTICALLY OUTSIDE THE CITY PLAN must STOP being APPROVED just because the State Government are Planning to put the Light Rail down the Gold Coast Highway through Palm Beach.